 i.
 Contract Right or Government License that Authorizes Business Activity in Specific Geographic Area.

-In the case of a sale or exchange of intangible property where the property sold or exchanged is a contract right, government license or similar intangible property that authorizes the holder to conduct a business activity in a specific geographic area, the sale is assigned to a state if and to the extent that the intangible property is used or otherwise associated with the state.
-Where the intangible property is used in, or otherwise associated with, only this state the taxpayer shall assign the sale to [state].
-Where the intangible property is used in or is otherwise associated with [state] and one or more other states, the taxpayer shall assign the sale to [state] to the extent that the intangible property is used in, or associated with, [state], through the means of a reasonable approximation.
+In the case of a sale or exchange of intangible property where the property sold or exchanged is a contract right, government license or similar intangible property that authorizes the holder to conduct a business activity in a specific geographic area, the sale is assigned to a state if and to the extent that the authorized used of the intangible property is within the state.
+Where the intangible property may be used only in this state the taxpayer shall assign the sale to [state].
+Where the authorized use of the intangible property is in [state] and one or more other states, the taxpayer shall assign the sale to [state] to the extent that the authorized use of the intangible property is in [state], through the means of a reasonable approximation.

-iv.
+ii.
 Sale that Resembles a License (Receipts are Contingent on Productivity, Use or Disposition of the Intangible Property).